About the ‘Beat Street!’ Product Range

 Sole-User License & Track Information- Please Read

-- All of our albums are licensed for a sole user which covers one individual teacher wherever they teach.
+- All of our digital albums are licensed for a sole user which covers one individual teacher wherever they teach.

 - If purchasing for multiple teachers at a school, we ask that you please purchase one copy per individual teacher and refrain from sharing files with others.